rljc/SamSungDataClean/README.md

 2. Extraction of the measurements on the mean and standard deviation for each measurement.
 3. Usage of descriptive labels and names for the activities in the data set
 4. Creation a second, independent tidy data set with the average of each variable for each activity and each subject (the csv file above).

+Please note that this R script uses the *reshape2* library.

 ## Original sources